MAHJABEENMOHIUDDIN/Azure-Data-Engineering/README.md

 Prepares the data for downstream analytics and visualization using Power BI or other tools

 🧱 Database Design
-Created a database named Supermarket_Staging with the following tables:
+Created a database named SalesOrdersDB with the following tables:

 Customers